SAFETY & SUSTAINABILITY

 AP Tech’s solid chemistry water treatment programs are the stronger choice over liquid chemistry for organizations which have safety and sustainability goals.

-Solids provide environmental and safety advantages that make the switch worth it:
+Solids chemistry water treament provides environmental, safety and sustainability advantages that make the switch worth it:

 - Eliminate the risk of discharging hazardous liquid chemicals into the environment during shipment, storage or application.